-Over 25 years later, I think about menopause and Metabolic Syndrome nearly every day.
+Over 25 years later, I think about menopause, Metabolic Syndrome and Insulin Resistance nearly every day.

 If any of these symptoms sound familiar, then I want to tell you about insulin and why it is so crucial to manage the secretion of insulin from our ageing pancreas in response to blood sugar levels, so you don’t become insulin-resistant.
 As our hormonal environment is changing during our menopause transition, our insulin production and secretion changes too.
 So with better control of insulin surges from our pancreas, we help to control our energy levels, moods, hot flushes and our weight.
 Unstable insulin production in the pancreas can create inflammatory changes in our body as we move into post-menopause.
 This is because when insulin production is unstable, blood levels of glucose can become too high, which can lead to Type 2 diabetes.

 If you aren’t sure about your glucose levels, then the next time you get your bloods checked, then please make sure that you get your HbA1c blood test done (as well as your triglycerides and your cholesterol levels).
 HbA1c is a diabetes test and measures your average plasma glucose concentration.

 What does Insulin do in the body?

 To better understand insulin resistance, it helps to have an understanding of the two hormones that are released by your pancreas when we eat and how these two hormones, insulin and glucagon, interact to help manage our blood sugar levels or blood glucose levels.
 Insulin is produced when blood glucose levels are high.
 But if blood glucose levels are too low, then the opposing hormone, glucagon, is released to boost blood sugar levels.
 If both these hormones become un-balanced then our blood sugar/glucose levels become unstable.
 Our energy peaks and dips, our moods are all over the place and so too, is our weight management.